 Please check your itinerary below:

-Meals: 2 breakfasts and 2 dinners (out of which a Saxon Dinner and a Vampire Dinner).
+Accommodation2 nights in a 4* hotel Meals 2 breakfasts and 2 dinners (out of which a Saxon Dinner and a Vampire Dinner)

 We require an advance deposit in the amount of Euro 145/person.
 When you make the reservation online you will be required to pay the deposit.
 You will receive an automatic response with your Holiday Booking Reference.
 Once the advance deposit is registered with our accounts we proceed with the reservation for the requested services and issue the Confirmation Letter + Paid Invoice (once the amount is registered with our accounts).

 The final payment is due 60 days prior departure. ( After the final payment is made we will issue Travel Voucher).
 Should the booking be made within 60 days prior to tour departure, entire tour cost is requested at the time of booking.
 To read Transylvania Live’s Terms and Conditions please visit us on line at: https://www.visit-transylvania.co.uk/terms.html .